jlhernando/google-pagespeed-bulk/README.md

 - results-test.csv
 - results-test.json

-These file will contain the lab metrics for each succesful test result from the URLs in your 'urls.csv' file.
+These files will contain the lab metrics for each succesful test result from the URLs in your 'urls.csv' file.
+The metrics extarcted are:
+- Time To First Bye in milisenconds (TTFB)
+- First Contentful Paint in miliseconds (labFCP)
+- Largest Contentful Paint in miliseconds (labLCP)
+- Cummulative Layout Shift (labCLS)
+- Time To Interactive in miliseconds (TTI)
+- Speed Index in miliseconds (speedIndex)
+- Total Blocking Time in miliseconds (TBT)
+- Max Potential First Input Delay in miliseconds (labMaxFID)
+- Size fo the page in Megabytes(pageSize)

 You may also find 6 additional files:
 - results-median.csv